zacuke/vscode-waterfox-debug/README.md

 configuration page by entering `about:debugging` in the address bar and click on **Enable debugging of add-ons** to enable it.

-Additionally, if you want to debug WebWorkers, go to `about:config` and enable `devtools.debugger.workers`.

 *Legacy mode:*
 In previous versions of Firefox, you may have to set the following preferences manually: